How to Train Like an Elite Runner

 Elite runners train differently than most of us do

-As a coach for several years now I’ve noticed two distinct training styles: there is the way that elite runners structure their workouts and the way that recreational runners do.
+As a coach for a decade now I’ve noticed two distinct training styles: there is the way that elite runners structure their workouts and the way that recreational runners do.
 And while we may not run quite as fast as an Olympian by taking a look at what their training looks like gives us the model to structure our own workouts for maximum benefit.
 So what’s the difference?

 Running mileage should be consistent and make sense with training